ura-design-system/isomerpages-boa/resources/features/_posts/2018-08-15-RT+Q-on-being-dedicated-to-the-craft.md

 **Rene**: More beautiful spaces.
 I’ve made it a requirement that all our projects must have a beautiful space, be it a courtyard, a double-height space…

 ![House on a plain by RT+Q Architects]({{"/images/RTQ-Project2.jpg" | absolute_url }})
-House on a plain by RT+Q Architects © RT+Q Architects (Photographer: Harshan Thomson)
+House on a plain © RT+Q Architects (Photographer: Harshan Thomson)

 **Jonathan**: Less emphasis on materials.
 In the larger scheme of things, materials are secondary compared to form.
 Materials are usually called upon to conceal mistakes.